Hear from our students about online learning and internships during the pandemic.

-DRP is one of the reasons Imperial Computing graduates regularly rank top in the UK for starting salary and employability.
+DRP is also one of the reasons Imperial Computing graduates regularly rank top in the UK for starting salary and employability.
 The lab also prepares students for their summer internships with our industry partners including ARM, Microsoft, Google, Facebook, American Express, Netcraft and many others.
 Some lucky participants will work with world-leading researchers and teachers at Imperial College on UROP and StudentShaper projects.
 Our students are excited to tell you more about their summer plans:

 Article text (excluding photos or graphics) © Imperial College London.